An Empirical Study on Information Extraction using Large Language Models: Rethink the Gap

 \section{Rethink the Gap}

 In this section, we rethink the performance gap from the perspective of evaluation criteria.
-Following the evaluation method of previous work \cite{lu2022unified, lou2023universal, liu2023resuie}, we strictly match the start and end indices of the predicted target text span (e.g., entity spans, opinion spans). \textbf{This method may not be suitable for the evaluation of LLMs like ChatGPT that generate human-like responses}.
+Following the evaluation method of previous work \cite{lu2022unified, lou2023universal, liu2023resuie}, we strictly match the start and end indices of the predicted target text span (e.g., entity spans, opinion spans).
+This method may not be suitable for the evaluation of LLMs like GPTs that generate human-like responses.

-We manually check ChatGPT's responses, and find that \textbf{ChatGPT tends to identify longer spans than the annotated ones, to get closer to humans.} All sub-tasks in Section~\ref{sec: all_used_tasks} involve four types of span: entities, event triggers, aspect terms and opinion terms.
-For each type of span, we select several typical annotated spans and their corresponding predicted spans, and shown them in Table~\ref{tab: spans_examples_for_soft_match}.
-It can be seen that the annotated spans usually do not contain qualifiers such as quantifiers, articles, adjectives, time, place, etc. While the spans predicted by ChatGPT usually contain these qualifier parts, which are also correct target information.
+We manually check ChatGPT's responses, and find that \textbf{GPT-3.5 and GPT-4 tend to identify spans that contain annotated spans or are contained by annotated spans, to get closer to humans.} All sub-tasks in Section~\ref{sec: all_used_tasks} involve four types of span: entities, event triggers, aspect terms, and opinion terms.
+For each type of span, we select several typical annotated spans and their corresponding predicted spans and show them in Table~\ref{tab: spans_examples_for_soft_match}.
+It can be seen that the annotated spans usually do not contain qualifiers such as quantifiers, articles, adjectives, time, place, etc, while the spans predicted usually contain these qualifier parts, which are also correct target information.
 For example, ``\emph{University of Michigan}'' and ``\emph{The University of Michigan}'' indicate the same target information, although the offsets are different.

-Therefore, to incorporate this case, we propose a soft-matching approach to obtain more accurate evaluation results, as shown in Algorithm~\ref{alg: alg-1}.
-Where $GetSimilarity(\cdot)$ indicates a method to calculate the similarity, here we use the python package \emph{difflib} to calculate the edit distance as the similarity value.
-Note that the Line 6 in the algorithm ensures that only the offsets of spans are different.
+Therefore, to incorporate this case, we propose a soft-matching approach to obtain more accurate evaluation results, as shown in Algorithm~\ref{alg: alg-1}, where $GetSimilarity(\cdot)$ indicates a method to calculate the similarity, for which we use the $SequenceMatcher.ratio(\cdot)$ method in the python package \textrm{difflib}.
+The similarity calculated takes the value from 0 to 1.
+For the threshold $\gamma$, we set it to 0.5 by default, since this process can be seen as the binary classification problem.
+We assume that \emph{when the predicted span and the annotated span are only different in offset (ensured by Line 6 in the algorithm), the predicted span is reasonable and meaningful if the similarity value is higher than 0.5}.